percona/k8spsmdb-docs/docs/monitor-kubernetes.md

     $ helm repo update
     ```

-4. Install the Victoria Metrics kubernetes monitoring stack helm chart.
+4. Install the Victoria Metrics Kubernetes monitoring stack Helm chart.
 You need to specify the following configuration:

     * the URL to access the PMM server in the `externalVM.write.url` option in the format `<PMM-SERVER-URL>/victoriametrics/api/v1/write`.
 The URL can contain either the IP address or the hostname of the PMM server.
     * the unique name or an ID of the Kubernetes cluster in the `vmagent.spec.externalLabels.k8s_cluster_id` option.
 Ensure to set different values if you are sending metrics from multiple Kubernetes clusters to the same PMM Server.